embedded-iota/iota-iot-network-protocol/README.md

 ## PaymentNode

-A PaymentNode is a small embedded device which accepts IOTA payments and provides some service.
+A PaymentNode is a small embedded device which accepts IOTA payments and provides some service or goods.
 This could be a car park barrier, as well as a snack automat.

 ## NodeGroup